People say buying expensive laptops is not practical. Spending too much on gadgets is not always worth it. Learn the reasons why.

 A lot of Singaporeans think buying expensive laptops is practical.
-It assures them that it won’t easily go obsolete.
-They can save more since they do not need to upgrade for a couple of years.
-However, are you really going to save in the long run?
+It assures them that it won’t quickly go obsolete.
+Moreover, they can save more since they do not need to upgrade for a couple of years.
+However, are you really going to keep in the long run?

 Here are 5 reasons why we think it’s not.

-Ask yourself “what will you do with the expensive laptop” not “what it can do for you.”
-Expensive laptops have specifications which you may not really need unless you are an engineer, a professional gamer, or an architect.
+Ask yourself, “what will you do with the expensive laptop” not “what it can do for you.”
+Expensive laptops have specifications you may not need unless you are an engineer, a professional gamer, or an architect.

-There are expensive laptops which are “over-speced”.
-Let’s say you want a laptop with discrete GPU (short for graphic processor unit), then you really need to spend a handsome amount of cash.
-If you are not a pro-gamer nor a professional video editor, paying the extra cash for this tech is not worth it.
+There are expensive laptops which are “over-specced”.
+Let’s say you want a laptop with a discrete GPU (short for a graphics processor unit).
+Then you really need to spend a handsome amount of cash.
+If you are not a pro-gamer nor a professional video editor, paying the extra money for this tech is not worth it.

-One of the worst mistakes laptop buyers do is being obsessed with specifications.
-This is not the only factor to consider.
-Do not overlook the fact that you are buying one to use it for a certain purpose which cheaper laptop can do as well.
-While you know it can do lots of things, the real question is, “will you need these?”
+One of the worst mistakes laptop buyers make is being obsessed with specifications.
+However, this is not the only factor to consider.
+Do not overlook the fact that you are buying one to use for a particular purpose which a cheaper laptop can do.
+So, while you know it can do lots of things, the real question is, “will you need these?”

 Software and technology advancements happen every year, sometimes even a few times a year.
-This makes your laptop obsolete in a short span of time than you anticipated.
-Expensive laptops have high-end components, upgrading will also be more expensive than the other models.
+It makes your laptop obsolete in a short span of time than you anticipated.
+Expensive laptops have high-end components.
+Upgrading will also be more costly than the other models.

 If your reason to buy an expensive laptop is the thought that you can get the latest technology which will be high-end for quite some time, then you are in the assumption of “future-proofing.”